Galc3882/self-supervised-data-labeling-ML/README.md

 Because the model has 152 layers, one epoch took 1:30 hours for the full dataset on the same GPU.

 ## Conclusion
 Generaly, the ResNet152 model performs better than the VGG16 model on the LISA dataset.
-The model is able to classify the traffic light images with an accuracy of above 99% for the LISA dataset and an accuracy of above 98% for the MIT dataset without ever being trained that dataset.
+The model is able to classify the traffic light images with an accuracy of above 99% for the LISA dataset and an accuracy of above 98% for the MIT dataset without ever being trained on that dataset.

 ## Next steps:
 - [ ] Improve the model's accuracy by checking the bad detections and adjusting the model accordingly.